pkuppens/datacation-chatbot-workspace/README.md

 ## About ReAct

+ReAct does not refer to a React.js application, but rather a Python-based agent system that follows the ReAct pattern for intelligent decision-making.

 ReAct (Reasoning and Acting) is a framework for building AI agents that combines:

 1. Reasoning: The agent thinks through problems step by step